Akaflieg-Freiburg/enroute/_pages/acknowledgements.markdown

 The manual has kindly been provided by Michael Horbaschk.

+## iOS Version

+The app has been ported to iOS by Simon Schneider.
+Simon is currently student pilot (PPL) and member of the Akaflieg Freiburg flight club, just like Stefan.

 ## Translators

 * **French**: Adrien Crovato and Luca Riva.
 Both are private pilots and